 Juli’s Research Process

-In January 2019 the FBI launched the National Use-of-Force Database.
-This is a pretty useless system about to be abandoned because the contribution of data from local departments is voluntary, not mandated and thus incomplete.
-For this year’s calendar, I have used two web-based data banks.
+We still have no functional governmental data base on police violence.
+Reporting of officer-involved homicides is not mandatory.
+For this year’s calendar I have used two web-based data banks.
 The Washington Post Fatal Force website registers officer-involved shooting homicides, but not homicides caused by strangulation, asphyxiation or death by police vehicles.
 Nor does Fatal Force register killings by off-duty officers.
-The site mappingpoliceviolence.org is very comprehensive in that it includes killings by off-duty officers and fatal car accidents that occur in police chases.
+The other site, mappingpoliceviolence.org/, is very comprehensive in that it includes killings by off-duty officers and fatal car accidents that occur in police chases.
 In the calendar, I do not include fatalities that occurred when a fleeing driver made a driving error and crashed UNLESS the crash was caused by what police call a PIT maneuver.
-The innocuous-sounding acronym stands for “pursuit intervention technique” and means that the pursuing car purposely and strategically bumps the fleeing car in a way designed to make it spin out.
-There are many people on this calendar who were killed via police PIT maneuvers.
+The innocuous sounding acronym stands for “pursuit intervention technique” and means that the pursuing car purposely and strategically bumps the fleeing car in a way designed to make it spin out.
+A synonym is TVI, tactical vehicle intervention.
+There are many people on this calendar who were killed via such maneuvers.
+Look at the code string following their names on the calendar for the letter V, which means police killed someone with their vehicle.
+The V code also covers pedestrians who were run over by careless police, a surprisingly frequent event.

 Even with two reliable websites, longer research processes are required.
 Websites rely on early reported data, dominated by police narratives.
 Accounts often change once an investigation is done, bystander or security camera video emerges, or witnesses come forward.
-(Videotape of Ronald Greene’s May 2019 murder was concealed for two years, and it took 4 years for 5 officers to be indicted and their trials to begin.)
 Initial homicide accounts may not have victims’ names, may lack race data, and rarely include the victim’s mental health history.
 These gaps necessitate the task of media research to get clarity on the facts of each case.
 Causes of death in cases not effected by shooting may be revealed by autopsy weeks later.
 I find many errors, rarely in favor of the victim, just repetitions of the same tired police narratives.
 Deaths in custody are even less well documented than those in the community.
 I rely on sources like Push Black, The Root, The Griot and Color of Change to learn about these cases.
-Most helpful to my research process are all the local Black Lives Matter chapters, similar organizations and bereaved families whose demonstrations and statements prompt news coverage that enables my efforts to find follow-up information.
+Most helpful to my research process are all of the local Black Lives Matter chapters, similar organizations and bereaved families whose demonstrations and statements prompt news coverage that enables my efforts to find follow-up information.
 Thank you #BLM everywhere.

 me with BLM founders.jpg